Crete, the biggest island in Greece, and it’s such a wonderful place that it has something for every visitor.

 One of these villages is Anogia, standing almost next to Mount Psiloritis, and home to some famous musicians, including Cretan Lyra players.

-Other villages to visit in the region include Spili, with is head lion fountains, Asteri, and the extravagant Poliou House and Folklore Museum, and Axos, home to a well-known wood artisan and wood-carving museum.
+Other villages to visit in the region include Spili, with its head lion fountains, Asteri, and the extravagant Poliou House and Folklore Museum, the ceramic village of Margarites, and Axos, home to a well-known wood artisan and wood-carving museum.

-This article here, not only includes the most picturesque villages in Rethymnon, but also different villages and small towns hidden in each Cretan region.
+This article includes the most picturesque villages in Rethymnon and also different villages and small towns hidden in each Cretan region.

 Rethymnon is a region with a wonderful south coast, boasting beaches such as Plakias, Ligres, Preveli, or the wide shore of Triopetra.

-Always in the area, Ammoudi and Skinaria are two gorgeous beaches also popular for the different immersion schools that take their students there for scuba diving classes.
+Always in the area, Ammoudi and Skinaria are two gorgeous beaches also popular with the different immersion schools that take their students there for scuba diving classes.

-38. Spend a Day in the Palm Beach of Preveli
+38. Spend a Day at Preveli Palm Beach

 Another wonderful beach you can visit on the south coast of Rethymnon is the Palm Tree Beach of Preveli, with a unique exotic landscape.

-The beach is 35 km south Rethymnon city, at the mouth of Kourtaliotako Gorge where the Megas Potamos river flows until getting to the Libyan sea.
+The beach is 35 km south of Rethymnon city, at the mouth of Kourtaliotako Gorge where the Megalos Potamos river flows until getting to the Libyan Sea.

-Since Preveli is a protected natural area, there’s no organization on the beach.
+Preveli is a protected natural area.
 You can read about Preveli in this article.